Requirements For ATA Carnets to The European Union

 Value (in GBP)

-✅ This list will be checked by customs on entry and re-export — it’s important to get this right.
+This list will be checked by customs officers at entry and re-export points.

 You’ll need to provide: